- Definition: (1) the state or quality of being kind; (2) an act of kindness.

 - English word origin: OE gecynde (kind, natural, fitting, as one would treat one's kin) < assumed Germanic kundjaz.

 - Synonyms for kindness: warm-heartedness, kind-heartedness, mercy, kindliness.

-The Greek word used in Galatians 5:22 was chrestotes, a form of chrestos.
-Its base meaning is "useful, fit for use", but it has derivative meanings of "useful for others" --> "kind, pleasant"; later also "having integrity in relationship with others".
-The idea expressed by the shift in meaning is that kindness is useful, while harshness works against others.
+- Greek word used in Galatians 5:22: chrestotes, a form of chrestos.
+Its base meaning is "useful, fit for use", with derivative meanings of "useful for others" --> "kind, pleasant"; later also "having integrity or value in relationships with others".
+The idea expressed by the shift in meaning is that kindness is useful, while harshness does harm to others.
 In the Septuagint (an ancient translation of the Hebrew Scriptures into Greek; seen in references as LXX), chrestotes is used of gemstones to describe their value.

 In some contexts, the translation 'kindness' is used for Hebrew chesed, though the Hebrew word usually infers a more vigorous sort of mercy than 'kindness' usually bears in English.
 A related Greek term is eleos, which often translates the Heb. chesed in the Septuagint.